DIGNEA/dignea/docs/markdown/01_0_mea_example.md

     auto lowerBound = 1;    // Minimum value for the profits and weights auto upperBound = 1000; // Maximum value for the profits and weights
     // Size of the instance equals to 100.
-    // Notice that in this case, the IKPSolution class stores the pairs (wi, pi)
+    // Notice that in this case, the KPInstance class stores the pairs (wi, pi)
     // for each item in the same vector.
 Therefore, setting instanceSize = 100
     // will generate instances of size N = 50 items. auto instanceSize = 100;

-    // Novelty Search parameters --> They are part of MEA as well auto fitnessRatio = 0.6f; // Weight of the fitness in the evaluation. auto diversityRatio = 0.4f; // Weight of the diversity in the evaluation. auto mutationRate = 1.0 / float(instanceSize); // Mutation rate for both MEA and algorithms.
+    // Novelty Search parameters --> They are part of EIG as well auto fitnessRatio = 0.6f; // Weight of the fitness in the evaluation. auto diversityRatio = 0.4f; // Weight of the diversity in the evaluation. auto mutationRate = 1.0 / float(instanceSize); // Mutation rate for both EIG and algorithms.

     // Minimum difference in diversity for an instance to be included in the NS archive. auto thresholdNS = 50;
     auto k = 3;  // Number of neighbours to compute during the NS. auto distance = make_unique<Euclidean<float>>(); // Distance metric for the NS
-    // Instance Generation Problem --> IKPProblem.
+    // Instance Generation Problem --> KPDomain.
-    auto instKP = make_unique<IKPProblem>(instanceSize, nInstances, lowerBound,
+    auto instKP = make_unique<KPDomain>(instanceSize, nInstances, lowerBound,
                                           upperBound, lowerBound, upperBound);

 ```

 ## Creating a portfolio of solvers

-Now we have to define the portfolio of solvers to evaluate the instances in MEA.
+Now we have to define the portfolio of solvers to evaluate the instances in EIG.
 Remember that the order of
 the algorithms in the portfolio is really important.
 The algorithm in the first position will be considered
 the target and the instances will be biased to its performance.